macrocosm-os/prompting/README.md

 In the present version, the validator produces one or more **reference** answers which all miner responses are compared to.
 Those which are most similar to the reference answer will attain the highest rewards and ultimately gain the most incentive.

+**We presently use a combination of string literal similarity and semantic similarity as the basis for rewarding.**

 ## Tools
 Contexts, which are the basis of conversations, are from external APIs (which we call tools) which ensure that conversations remain grounded in factuality.